-Known as the “bad boys” of the dog world, American Pitbull Terriers have garnered a rather fearsome reputation over the years.
+Known as the “bad boys” of the dog breeds world, American Pitbull Terriers have garnered a rather fearsome reputation over the years.
 But did you know that they are also nicknamed the “nanny dogs” for their gentle disposition toward children?

 At one point, they even served as mascots for the U.S. Army.
 The American Pit Bull Terrier’s complex history goes to show that you can’t base your opinion on a breed just through misconceptions and stereotypes.